 The strategic context for the Council starts with the Community Plan.
-The Community Plan was updated in 2018, which means that it has a very current and relevant influence on the Council's Capital Investment Strategy.
+The Community Plan was updated in 2018 and is a key influence on the Council's Capital Investment Strategy.
 The Community Plan incorporates Fairer East Ren Plan (this is the statutory Local Outcomes Improvement Plan and is a set of outcomes for reducing inequalities across East Renfrewshire) and is important in setting the scene for strategic financial planning.
 Reference to the Community Plan and Fairer East Ren could form part of the contextual material provided in relation to capital proposals and individual proposals could be aligned to the aims within these Plans.